octarine-noise/simpledeobf/README.md

    When in doubt, try using a Minecraft jar of the proper namespace.
 * `--defaultPkg` move all classes from the default package into this one.
-Having classes in the default package will mess with source attachment in the IDE.
+Having classes in the default package can mess with source attachment in the IDE.
 * `--forcePublic` make all fields, methods and inner classes public.
 The poor man's access transformer.
+* `--xdeltaPrefix` Prefix for xdelta files.
+* `--xdeltaPostfix` Postfix for xdelta files.
+Must be used together with the previous option.

+   Files that match the given pre/postfixes will be interpreted as patches.
+   The same filename with pre/postfixes stripped from it will be searched for in the reference jars.
+If found, the patch will be applied to this file and the result used as if the patched version had been read from the input jar.
 * `--help` or `-?` displays a quick overview of these options.

 Have your favourite brand of decompiler ready, and be prepared to dig through